Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Abstract

 \section{Abstract}

-For deploying foundation models, practitioners increasingly need \emph{prescriptive} scaling laws: given a pre-training compute budget, what downstream accuracy is \emph{attainable} with contemporary post-training practice, and how stable is that mapping as the field evolves?
-Using large-scale observational evaluations with 5k observational and 2k newly sampled data on model performance, we estimate \emph{capability boundaries}---high conditional quantiles of benchmark scores as a function of log pre-training FLOPs, via smoothed quantile regression with a monotone, saturating sigmoid parameterization.
-We validate the temporal reliability by fitting on earlier model generations and evaluating on later releases.
-Across various tasks, the estimated boundaries are mostly stable, with the exception of math reasoning that exhibits a consistently advancing boundary over time.
+Machine learning model performance improvements tend to arise from competition and application.
+For deployment, we consider \emph{prescriptive} scaling laws: given a pre-training compute budget, what downstream accuracy is \emph{attainable} with contemporary post-training practice, and how stable is that mapping as the field evolves?
+Using large-scale observational evaluations with 5k existing and 2k newly evaluated model checkpoints spanning 2022--2026 across six benchmarks, we estimate \emph{capability boundaries}---high conditional quantiles of benchmark scores as a function of log pre-training FLOPs, via smoothed quantile regression with a monotone, saturating sigmoid parameterization.
+We validate temporal reliability by fitting on earlier model generations and evaluating on later releases: across four of six tasks the out-of-distribution coverage error remains below 2\%, while math reasoning exhibits a consistently advancing boundary over time.
+For instance, at a budget of \(10^{24}\) FLOPs the estimated attainable accuracies are 0.83 on IFEval and 0.54 on MATH Lvl 5.
 We then extend our approach to analyze task-dependent saturation and to probe contamination-related shifts on math reasoning tasks.
-Finally, we introduce an efficient algorithm that recovers near-full-data frontiers using roughly \(20\%\) of evaluation budget.
+Finally, we introduce a balanced I-optimal sampling algorithm that recovers near-full-data frontiers using roughly \(20\%\) of the parameter-count-weighted evaluation budget (as low as \(5\%\) on some tasks) while maintaining comparable calibration.
 Together, our work releases the Proteus-2k, the latest model performance evaluation dataset, and introduces a practical methodology for translating compute budgets into reliable performance expectations and for monitoring when capability boundaries shift across time.